demiankatz/Geeby-Deeby/README.md

 );
 </pre>

+## Additional Configuration Options

-4. You can now make some additional configurations as needed; refer to the 'geeby-deeby' array in `module/GeebyDeeby/config/module.config.php` to see all of the settings that may be overridden in your `local.php` file.
+You can now make some additional configurations as needed; refer to the 'geeby-deeby' array in `module/GeebyDeeby/config/module.config.php` to see all of the settings that may be overridden in your `local.php` file.
 To start with, you should at least customize the 'siteTitle', 'siteEmail' and 'siteOwner' settings, which will control the name of your site, and the name/email used in site-related contact information.

+## Establishing a Superuser

-5. Finally, you need to establish a superuser account so you can edit the content of the site.
+Finally, you need to establish a superuser account so you can edit the content of the site.

 First, sign up for an account through the regular web interface (using the "Sign Up" link in the header).